Digital learning environments

 • Are the environments suitable to achieve the learning outcomes?

-• How to make the onboard the diverse group of students into the chosen platforms and tools mix?
+• How can diverse students be onboarded into the chosen platforms and tools mix?

-Prefer services that are supported/provided/security checked by one of the universities involved.
+Prefer services supported/provided/security checked by one of the universities involved.

 • Remember to check how does the service work with guest users, i.e. users from other universities.